Marillion by TheMico ©

 A Storm of Swords

-After Lysa sees Petyr kissing Sansa at the Eyrie, she has Marillion bring Sansa to her.
-She blames Sansa and threatens to throw her through the Moon Door.
-To prevent them from being heard, Marillion plays the harp and sings.
-Just as Sansa almost falls, Petyr arrives.
-He saves Sansa and reassures Lysa.
-Then he throws Lysa through the Moon Door and calls the guards telling that Marillion killed Lysa.
+Lysa sees her new husband, Lord Petyr, kissing Sansa at the Eyrie, so she has Marillion bring Sansa to her.
+She blames Sansa and also accuses her of being interested in Marillion.
+Lysa threatens to throw Sansa through the Moon Door, and to prevent them from being overheard, Lysa has Marillion perform "The False and the Fair".
+Petyr arrives to save Sansa from falling, however, and he reassures Lysa.
+Petyr then throws Lysa through the Moon Door, telling Sansa that Marillion killed Lysa.

 A Feast for Crows